Community Hub & MilitarySpecific Therapy, Somerset

 Expansion

-A suitable premises was secured on a five-year lease in Wincanton, Somerset, although it was in need of extensive refurbishment, having been a former Natwest bank and left empty for some time.
+A suitable premises was secured in 2024 on a five-year lease in Wincanton, Somerset, although it was in need of extensive refurbishment, having been a former bank and left empty for some time.

-Walls came down, walls went up, and everything from new ceilings to new floors are going in!
+Walls came down, walls went up, and everything from new ceilings to new floors went in!

-The landlord, of course, carried out the major works with help from our veterans, however, we had 1400sqft to decorate and furnish ourselves!
+The landlord carried out the major works with help from our veterans andserving personnel, however, we had 1400sqft to decorate and furnish ourselves!

-The premises is now complete and home to a military community wellbeing hub and therapeutic centre.
+The premises is now complete and home to a community wellbeing hub and military specific therapeutic centre.

-We have added another therapy room to expand the low-cost therapy available; an informal drop-in social space with regular drop-in clinics provided by local services and advice organisations; a communal wellbeing garden, a pre-loved bookshop, and opportunities for group classes, trips and get togethers.
+We run an informal drop-in social space with regular drop-in clinics provided by local services and advice organisations; quiz nights, social events; a communal wellbeing garden, pre-loved shop, Bank Vault Bookshop, and opportunities for group classes, trips and get togethers.

 Why do we need funding?

-Being a CIC means we fund most of the project ourselves through our therapy, bookshop, workshops, merchandise, and goods for sale, however, the demand for our services means we require some funding to assist us to fulfil our cause, for the first year, at least.
+Being a CIC means we fund most of the project ourselves through our therapy, bookshop, events, merchandise, and goods for sale, however, the demand for our services means we require some funding to assist us to fulfil our cause.

 How will your donations help?